shehab-shahid/Shehab_Portfolio/README.md

 # Shehab_Portfolio
 Three projects currently on GitHub.

 The first project (Mechanical Joint Simulation and Optimization, BEng thesis), was my first experience with Data Science that made me immediately realize it's power and potential (please see dashboard at end of webpage).

-The second project introduced me to Diagnostic, Prescriptive and Inferential Analysis using Python on data that included performance of lecture halls and student perceptions.
+The second project consists of Diagnostic, Prescriptive and Inferential Analysis using Python on data that included performance of lecture halls and student perceptions.

 In the third project, I applied Diagnostic Analysis and Forecasting on financial datasets using Python.

-I believe I have mastered Data Analysis in Python.
-I am now furthering my Data Analyst skills in SQL and will then move onto Data Science and Engineering topics.
+Following Data Analysis projects in Python, I am now furthering my Data Analyst skills in SQL and will then move onto Data Science and Engineering topics.

 The following projects are now underway (in order):

+* Excel to MySQL: Analytic Techniques for Business Specialization (Coursera)
 * Scrape any website
-* Project containing data scraping through to production.
+* Project containing Machine Learning (Multiple Linear Regression) and production.
-* Excel to MySQL: Analytic Techniques for Business Specialization (Coursera)
 * Capstone Projects on AWS and Azure (data engineering)
 * Linear Algebra Review
 * Financial modelling and valuation (non-data science)